smaremanda/add-in-docs/docs/develop/create-better-add-ins-for-word-with-office-open-xml.md

 # Create better add-ins for Word with Office Open XML
-Use Office Open XML to insert rich content via Word add-ins.
-Edit the Office Open XML to simplify the markup and minimize the payload.

  **Provided by:** Stephanie Krieger, Microsoft Corporation | Juan Balmori Labra, Microsoft Corporation